Andrei-cloud/go_hsm/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License for open source development and study purposes.
 See the LICENSE file for details.

+---

+## Author & Attribution

+Created and maintained by Andrey Babikov.
+Please reference the original author in derivative works or publications.